 Elsewhere in the region, over 50% of searches in countries such as Japan, South Korea and Vietnam are now for domestic travel: 52%, 59% and 55% respectively.

 Americans seek sunshine in Florida

 Ahead of Memorial Day in the United States, the re-opening of cities is attracting attention with flight searches to both Tampa and Orlando increasing by over 58% for travel between May 21 and June 30.

 What travellers are thinking

-These are the insights from our ninth weekly pulse survey of over 6,000 travellers around the world.
+These are the insights from our ninth weekly pulse survey of nearly 6,000 travellers around the world.

 Perceptions of international travel

 Overall, there’s a slight increase in the number of people who think the global situation is improving, while there’s a drop in the number of people who think it’s getting worse.

 - 54% think it’s getting better, compared to 52% last week and 54% the week before.

 - 21% think it’s getting worse, compared to 24% last week and 22% the week before.